 Fire protection is provided through both city fire departments and fire districts that cover both urban and rural unincorporated areas.
 For some urban areas, there is not a city fire department within the incorporated area and fire protection is provided by a fire district.
-Appendix B, Figure 34 illustrates the boundaries of the fire protection providers in Clark County.
+Figure 34 illustrates the boundaries of the fire protection providers in Clark County.
 Fire protection service for Fire District 5 is provided by the Vancouver Fire Department.
+Fire protection service for Battle Ground is provided by District 3.